GRCDEV/fudge/README.md

 # FUDGE: a frugal edge node for IoT deployment in remote areas (v2.0)

+Version 2.0:
-> upgrading to Mosquitto 2.0 and containerizing it
+* upgrading to Mosquitto 2.0 and containerizing it

-> upgrading to InluxDB 2.0
+* keeping InluxDB 1.8

-> orchestrating startup with Docker Compose
+* orchestrating startup with Docker Compose

 The growing connection between the Internet of Things (IoT) and Artificial Intelligence (AI) poses many challenges that require novel approaches and even a rethinking of the entire communication and processing architecture to meet new requirements for latency, reliability, power consumption and resource usage.
 Edge computing  is a promising approach to meet these challenges that can also be beneficial in delivering advanced AI-based IoT solutions in areas where connectivity is scarce and resources are generally limited.

 With FUDGE, we introduce an edge/fog generic architecture to allow the adoption of edge solutions in IoT deployments in poorly connected and resource limited scenarios.
-To this end, we integrate, using micro-services, an MQTT based system that can collect ingress data, handle their persistency, and coordinate data integration with the cloud using a specific service called aggregator.
+To this end, we integrate, using micro-services, an MQTT based system that can collect ingress data, handle their persistency, and coordinate data integration with the cloud using a specific service called **aggregator**.

 The edge stations have a dedicated channel with the aggregator based on LoRa to enable long-range transmissions with low power consumption.
-Some details of the implementation aspects are described along with some preliminary results.
-Initial testing of the architecture indicates that it is flexible and robust enough to become an alternative for the deployment of advanced IoT services in resource-constrained contexts.
+This part of another project called [LoRaCTP.](https://github.com/pmanzoni/loractp)

 More details here: https://dl.acm.org/doi/10.1145/3410670.3410857